 The Downtown Health Plaza Pharmacy provides prescription services for patients of the clinic.
 The pharmacy is located on the first floor of the building, near the front door.
-It is open 8:00 a.m. to 6:00 p.m. on Monday, Tuesday, Wednesday, and Friday.
-Thursday hours are 9:00 a.m. to 6:00 p.m.
+It is open 8:00 a.m. to 7:00 p.m. on Monday, Tuesday, Wednesday, and Friday.
+Thursday hours are 9:00 a.m. to 7:00 p.m.
+The pharmacy is also open on Saturday from 9:00 a.m. to 1:00 p.m.
 The telephone number is 336-713-9677.
 You can use this number to call in refills or leave a message 24 hours a day and 7 days a week.

 The pharmacy only fills prescriptions written by providers at Downtown Health Plaza or Wake Forest Baptist Health.
 When getting your medicine please leave current Medicaid Card or Insurance Card and the prescription.